Michael Glenn Williams

-Michael Glenn Williams (born October 23, 1957 in Lancaster, California) is an American composer, pianist and technologist.
+Michael Glenn Williams (born October 23, 1957, in Lancaster, California) is an American composer, pianist and technologist.

-Biography
+Musical Biography

 Williams' earliest years were spent in New York City, beginning trumpet studies and composing at 8 years old.
 At age 12 he was programming DEC PDP 8 minicomputers.
 He attended CSU Northridge as a dual major in composition and piano performance where he studied with Aurelio de la Vega, Daniel Kessner, Frank Campo, and Francoise Regnat.
 He pioneered composing for FM synthesis combined with music concrete and acoustic instruments.
 He did graduate studies at the Eastman School of Music as a composition major, where he taught undergraduate electronic music, and worked with Samuel Adler, Robert Morris, Warren Benson, pianist Rebecca Penneys, and briefly with Joseph Schwantner and David Burge.

 Performance career

 Williams is performing as pianist in The Chopin Project, with the jazz group 1 40 4 20, and as a studio pianist for film and television.
 As composer-in-residence at the Lake Como Festival 2010, he performed as recitalist for the International Piano Academy's Piano Master series.
 He premiered works written for him by Jeffery Cotton, Jeff Rona and other composers.
 He twice won the Northridge Chamber Music Award for performances of contemporary music.
 Williams also regularly releases performances on his Facebook page and YouTube channel "Michael's Piano Bar."